-Why Being Myself Sabotaged My Relationships
+Why Being Right Destroyed My Relationships

 Thinking authentic communication meant “just being myself” kept me stuck in patterns that hurt my relationships.
 Turns out the most natural people practice empathy skills.